Nudity: Private nudity

-Body image and shame
+Body image and emotions

 Body image is the perceptions and feelings of a person regarding their own body's appearance, which effects self-esteem and life satisfaction.
 There is evidence that the majority of women and girls in western societies have a negative body image, mainly regarding their size and weight.
 The sociocultural model of body image emphasizes the role of cultural ideals in the formation of an individual's body image.
-American ideals for women are unrealistic based upon a comparison of a healthy body mass index (BMI) with the desired BMI, which is 15% lower.
+American ideals for women are unrealistic based upon a comparison of a healthy body mass index (BMI) with the desired BMI, which is 15 percent lower.
 Cultural ideals are transmitted by parents, peers, and the media.
 Men and boys are increasingly concerned with their appearance, wanting to be more muscular.

 In non-western cultures, body image has a different meaning, particularly in sociocentric societies in which people think of themselves as part of a group, not as individuals.
 In addition, where food insecurity and disease is a danger, a person growing thinner is viewed as unhealthy; a more robust body is the ideal.
 The evolutionary perspective is that for women, hip-to-waist ratio with emphasis on the hips and a more curvaceous body is the ideal around the world, while for men it is waist-to-chest ratio.
 However, westernization of cultures has resulted in an increase in body dissatisfaction worldwide.

 Shame is one of the moral emotions often associated with nudity.
 Shame may be thought of as positive in response to a failure to act in accordance with moral values, thus motivating improvement in the future.
 However, shame is often negative as the response to perceived failures to live up to unrealistic expectations.
-The shame regarding nudity is one of the classic examples of the emotion, yet rather than being a positive motivator, it is considered unhealthy.
-The universality of bodily shame is not supported by anthropological studies, which do not find the use of clothing to cover the genital areas in all societies, but instead the use of adornments to call attention to the sexuality of the body.
+The shame regarding nudity is one of the exemplars of the emotion, yet rather than being a positive motivator, it is considered unhealthy.
+The universality of bodily shame is not supported by anthropological studies, which do not find the use of clothing to cover the genital areas in all societies, but often find the use of adornments to call attention to the sexuality.

 Others argue that the shame felt when naked in public is due to valuing modesty and privacy as socially positive.
 However, the response to public exposure of normally private behavior is embarrassment, rather than shame.
 The absence of shame, or any other negative emotions regarding being naked, depends upon becoming unselfconscious while nude, which is the state both of children and those that practice naturism.
 This state is more difficult for women given the social presumption that women's bodies are always being observed and judged not only by men but other women.
-In a naturist environment, because everyone is naked, it becomes possible to dilute the power of social judgements and experience freedom.
+In a naturist environment, because everyone is naked, it becomes possible to dilute the power of social judgements.